jporeilly/Istio/Labs/03 Security/02 service authorization/README.md

 ```
 curl http://ratings:9080/ratings/1
 ```

-they request will be RBAC denied as not authorized from the details service.
+the request will be RBAC denied as not authorized from the details service.

 ---

 clean up: